haozhexu/haozhexu.me/content/article/2018/reviewleicam10p1.md

 ![Signature][M10P-4]

 In Chinese classics, it is believed that any item can gain a soul after being used for enough timespan with a specific purpose.
 For example, mirrors are mainly used to adjust things related to one’s appearance before one leaves home; Rulers are used to make sure sizes and dimensions are measured correctly.
-Both of them have the function of “correcting things”, and over a long period of usage time, they accumulate the character of "correction", which then become their soul.
-That's why in many Asian areas people believe that old mirror and ruler can be used as a hierograph to get rid of evil (negative energy in the household) because they have been used for ages for the purpose of correcting mistakes.
+Both of them have the function of “correcting things”, and over a long period of usage, they accumulate the character of "correction", which then become their soul.
+That's why in many Asian countries people believe old mirrors and rulers can be used as a hierograph to get rid of evil (negative energy in the household), because they have been used for the purpose of correcting mistakes over a long time period.
 I heard in some western countries it is also said that breaking a mirror would bring bad luck, could it be a symbolic meaning that if the mirror is used to correct things and if it's broken then things would go wrong?

 ![Lens][M10P-5]